 The Lexus NX 300h is a five-door SUV with extrovert styling.
-Sitting beneath the bigger RX 450h in the Lexus line-up, the NX 300h shares much with its bigger brother, including a 'self-charging' hybrid powertrain.
-Unlike the 4x4-only RX 450h, the NX 300h can be chosen with front or four-wheel drive – the latter featuring an electric motor to drive the back wheels, instead of a propshaft from the engine.
+Sitting beneath the bigger RX 450h in the Lexus line-up, the NX 300h shares much with its bigger brother, including a 'self-charging' hybrid powertrain and standard four-wheel drive.

 The NX 300h has many rivals, such as the Audi Q5, BMW X3 and Range Rover Evoque if you’re prepared to look at traditional diesel power, but pickings are a bit thinner in SUV class if you want to be greener.
 The Hyundai Kona is an attractive electric SUV, but it hardly has the badge kudos of the Lexus, and the same could be said of both the MINI Countryman S E All4 and Mitsubishi Outlander PHEV plug-in hybrids.
 The Volvo XC60 Twin Engine is more upmarket though, and life will surely become tougher for the NX 300h when BMW and Audi introduce hybrid versions of the X3 and Q5 respectively.

 Unlike most of its SUV rivals, the Lexus doesn’t need to be plugged in to a mains socket to charge its battery.
 The SUV’s main propulsion unit is a 2.5-litre petrol engine, which is assisted by an electric motor to maximise fuel efficiency.
 There’s a relatively small battery under the floor at the rear and this is topped up by the engine and regenerative braking – a system that harvests waste energy when the car slows down.
 The engine drives through a CVT gearbox, which is a type of automatic designed to keep the engine at optimum efficiency.
-While most NX 300h trim levels feature four-wheel drive, the entry-level NX 300h SE is front-wheel drive.
+All NX 300h trim levels feature four-wheel drive.

 In use, the electric batteries can provide 100% of the drive and particularly in city stop-start situations, the Lexus will often drive for short periods at low speed in electric-only mode.
 However, the batteries only store sufficient energy for around a mile of driving, after which the engine cuts in to power the car and recharge the battery.
 This means the NX is good around town and in stop-start traffic, but plug-in hybrids have a significant edge with their larger batteries and much greater electric-only range.